luxidity/overlay/Features.md

 - X Ability to copy text
 - X Test Scrolling
 - X Make sure last left open one stays
+- X Add real content and begin using it.
+- X Pressing ESC unfocuses.
+- X Scroll up and down with D, U, and K, and J keys.
+- Improve search header to match vs code and be free of bugs
 - How to make it a legit app that doesn't need a terminal to run.
-- Add real content and begin using it.
 - Pressing enter choose first result
-- Pressing ESC unfocuses.
-- Scroll up and down with D, U, and K, and J keys.
 - Header better.
 - Fixing cursor directional issue.
 - Improve styling.